 The answer to the second question is not as straightforward as obviously company insights and sales of specific products or collections are never widely available to track just what is selling and exactly who is buying.
 So whether or not Chinese shoppers are actually buying Chinese New Year editions and products is not known, though I have personally not seen many people wear any of them.
 To some, however, the promotions and products are simply seen as an acknowledging gesture and having an understanding of and appreciation for Chinese culture, traditions and people’s buying trends.

 And what about organisations that want to fight against anti-Asian racism?
-With the last two years wreaking havoc across the world, Asian, East Asian and Chinese people have also suffered a dramatic increase in targeted hate crimes.
+With the last two years wreaking havoc across the world, ESEA (not just Chinese) people have also suffered a dramatic increase in targeted hate crimes.
 If retailers, who have also suffered huge setbacks but have often always relied on Chinese shoppers, worked together with said targeted groups they would no doubt see more people taking notice.
 Advocacy works and is a marketing ploy that can benefit all parties.
 And with corporate social responsibility becoming more important, now is as good a time as any to follow these trends.

 See here for even more brands, including cosmetic companies I have come across that also have collections, some of which also use East Asian models.
 Some, like Moschino with Tony the Tiger, also catapult off the image of other famous tigers, including Tigger from Winnie the Pooh and Tigress from Kung Fu Panda.
 It is interesting to see Dolce & Gabbana continuing their attempt to win back the Chinese market after their controversial comments in the past which alienated much of their customer base.
 Despite still clearly producing products to celebrate the Lunar New Year, D&G have done little else to repair their damaged reputation, though many patriotic Chinese shoppers continue to withhold forgiveness anyway.
 It should be noted that none of those I mentioned or those in the links I posted except Prada, however, appear to be making any charitable initiatives.